Bojangles hard sweet tea coming to stores later this year - NewsBreak

 Bojangles hard sweet tea coming to stores later this year

-KNOXVILLE, Tenn.
-(WATE) – Beloved chicken chain Bojangles has announced they will enter store aisles later this year with a new alcoholic version of their famous sweet tea.

-In partnership with Appalachian Mountain Brewing Company, Bojangles Hard Sweet Tea will hit the shelves of retailers like Circle K, QT, ingles, Lowes, Walmart and Food Lion in the Carolinas beginning in March.Taco Bell now open at ETSU
+In partnership with Appalachian Mountain Brewing Company, Bojangles Hard Sweet Tea will hit the shelves of retailers like Circle K, QT, ingles, Lowes, Walmart and Food Lion in the Carolinas beginning in March.Pepsi dumps Sierra Mist, debuts new lemon-lime soda to compete with Sprite

-A release from the company said the beverage will expand to other states at a later date.
-It will not be available at any Bojangles restaurants.Knoxville teacher receives surprise donation from Bojangles

 The drink marks a collaboration of two notable Carolina brands.
 Bojangles was founded in 1977 in Charlotte, North Carolina and has expanded to roughly 800 restaurants across 15 states.
 Appalachian Mountain Brewing Company is an award-winning brewery founded in Boone, North Carolina in 2013.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.